Geography of Sudan: Hydrology

-Except for a small area in northeastern Sudan, where wadis discharge the sporadic runoff into the Red Sea or rivers from Eritrea flow into shallow evaporating ponds west of the Red Sea Hills, the entire country is drained by the Nile and its two main tributaries, the Blue Nile and the White Nile.
-The longest river in the world, the Nile flows for 6,737 kilometers from its farthest headwaters in central Africa to the Mediterranean.
+Except for a small area in northeastern Sudan, where wadis discharge the sporadic runoff into the Red Sea and rivers from Eritrea that flow into shallow evaporating ponds west of the Red Sea Hills, the entire country is drained by the Nile and its two main tributaries, the Blue Nile and the White Nile.
+The longest river in the world, the Nile flows for 6,737 kilometers from its farthest headwaters in Central Africa to the Mediterranean.
 The importance of the Nile has been recognized since biblical times; for centuries the river has been a lifeline for Sudan.

 The Blue Nile flows out of the Ethiopian highlands to meet the White Nile at Khartoum.
 The Blue Nile is the smaller of the two rivers; its flow usually accounts for only one-sixth of the total.
 In August, however, the rains in the Ethiopian highlands swell the Blue Nile until it accounts for 90 percent of the Nile’s total flow.
 Sudan has constructed several dams to regulate the river’s flow, including the Roseires Dam, about 100 kilometers from the Ethiopian border and the largest, the 40-meter-high Sinnar Dam constructed in 1925 at Sinnar.
 The Blue Nile’s two main tributaries, the Dindar and the Rahad, have headwaters in the Ethiopian highlands and discharge water into the Blue Nile only during the summer high-water season.
 For the remainder of the year, their flow is reduced to pools in sandy riverbeds.

-The White Nile flows north from central Africa, draining Lake Victoria and highland regions of Uganda, Rwanda, and Burundi.
+The White Nile flows north from Central Africa, draining Lake Victoria and highland regions of Uganda, Rwanda, and Burundi.
 South of Khartoum, the British built the Jabal al-Awliya Dam in 1937 to store the water of the White Nile and then release it in the fall when the flow from the Blue Nile slackens.
-Much water from the reservoir has been diverted for irrigation projects in central Sudan, however, and much of the remainder evaporates.
+Much water from the reservoir has been diverted for irrigation projects in central Sudan and much of the remainder evaporates.
 By now, silt deposits have curtailed the overall flow.

 North of Khartoum, the Nile flows through the desert in a large S-shaped pattern to empty into Lake Nasser behind the Aswan High Dam in Egypt.
 The river flows slowly beyond Khartoum, dropping little in elevation, although five cataracts hinder river transport at times of low water.
-The Atbarah River, flowing out of Ethiopia, is the only tributary north of Khartoum, and its waters reach the Nile for only the six months between July and December.
+The Atbarah River, flowing out of Ethiopia, is the only tributary north of Khartoum, and its waters only reach the Nile from July to December.
 During the rest of the year, the Atbarah’s bed is dry, except for a few pools and ponds.